musiimentakim/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 2	|2-strchr.c		|function that locates a character in a string.

-3	|3-strspn.c		|function that gets the length of a prefix substrin
+3	|3-strspn.c		|function that gets the length of a prefix substri

+4	|4-strpbrk.c		|function that searches a string for any of a set o				    f bytes